picafe/picafe-blog/README.md

 # picafe-blog
-## Welcome to my blog!
+## Welcome to the VPCI blog!
-This is where I'll be actively developing my blog and hosting with netlify.
-Feel free to contribute or create an issue, the url is https://picafe.dev
+This is the official blog for the VPCI Linux Club, and my personal blog where I write some things.